WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What did you achieve?

-* Project community management - keeping going with meeting notes, coordinating other meetings, progressing database issues, newsletter writing.
+* Project community management - keeping going with meeting notes, coordinating other meetings, progressing database issues, newsletter writing, helping students with presentation and Gitlab.
-* Nearly finished a chapter for The Turing Way on Communicating with wider audiences.
+* Nearly finished a chapter to merge The Turing Way on Communicating with wider audiences.

 #### What did you struggle with?